gabrielaraujobarros2018-star/Lumen_MyOwnFaq/Lost-files/LostButFound.md

-# did i Lost my versions?
+# did i Lost my versions? - FAQ Doc 01

 Here's how i keep my phone storage data intact: Ever thought a version is lost? i Find it in my storage and i upload it if Found.
 - Upload to github, MEGA or Both